Sienna Resources Acquires the Kuusamo PGE-Ni-Cu-Co Project in Finland

 https://orders.newsfilecorp.com/files/854/56466_e88e308df4c96b56_002full.jpg

-Sienna and EMX have been working together to advance the Sl?ttberg Ni-Cu-Co-PGE project in southern Sweden, a relationship that will now extend to Finland.
+Sienna and EMX have been working together to advance the Slättberg Ni-Cu-Co-PGE project in southern Sweden, a relationship that will now extend to Finland.

 Kuusamo Project Overview.
 Ni-Cu-Co-PGE mineralization on the Kuusamo property is hosted by the Koillismaa Layered Igneous Complex ("KLIC"), a 2.4-2.5 billion year old layered mafic intrusive complex located in north-central Finland.
 The KLIC forms part of an east-west trending belt of similar intrusions and nickel, copper and PGE deposits that cross through Finland and into Russia.